-In the past, very few industries ran production in cleanrooms.
+In the past, very few industries used cleanrooms for their production.
 Today, however, cleanroom production has extended beyond electronics and photovoltaic manufacturing, medical technology and the semiconductor industry.
-Numerous other industry sectors also require components that are suitable for use in cleanrooms.
-The most important information can be found here.
+Numerous other industry sectors also need components that are suitable for use in cleanrooms.
+Click here to find the most important information.

-You can use all cylinders, pneumatic valves, pneumatic grippers and actuators, all industrial robots, vacuum and compressed air systems, sensors, compressed air filters, compressed air regulators and pneumatic fittings from more than 80 product ranges from Festo in ISO class 7 cleanroom environments.
+You can use all Festo cylinders, valves, grippers and drives, all handling, vacuum and compressed air systems, sensors, filters, compressed air regulators and fittings from more than 80 product ranges in ISO class 7 cleanroom environments.
 Most are suitable for use in classes 6 and 5, and many can even be used in class 4 environments.
-We can provide matching special solutions as well.
+We can also provide customised special solutions.

-All of our cleanroom products are assigned to cleanroom classes in accordance with ISO 14664.
-It’s best to work through the exact requirements with our specialists, because particle emission depends on the actual application.
-That’s the fastest way to find a feasible solution.
+All our cleanroom products are classified into cleanroom classes according to ISO 14664.
+It’s best to check the exact requirements with our specialists, because particle emissions depend on the application in question.
+That’s the quickest way to find a workable solution.

-We’ve compiled all of Festo’s cleanroom products in a single catalog.
-Overview of Festo’s cleanroom product ranges:
+We’ve compiled all our cleanroom products in a single catalogue.
+Overview of the cleanroom product ranges from Festo:

 Not at all.
-We frequently come across applications where standard solutions are inadequate.
+There are always applications where standard solutions no longer fit the bill.
 For example, when the cleanliness requirements are so strict that only a special solution can be used.
-A simple modification is often enough.
-It’s best to contact our experts directly in cases like this.
+We can help here, too.
+A simple modification is often all it takes.
+It’s best if you contact our experts directly in cases like this.

 Adapted special solutions